annshinewu/Fundamentals-of-Python/chapter1.md

 xp: 100
 skills: 2
 ```
-An alternatwive for using a while loop would be a For Loop.
+An alternative for using a while loop would be a For Loop.

 The syntax of a for loop is: